-If you book a Wayward show and decide later to add other artists to the bill, please be sure they meet the aesthetic guidelines of our mission!
-When you book artists who don’t do the kind of material we present, it misleads others as to what the series is about.
+If you book a Wayward show and decide later to add other artists to the bill, we ask that you please make sure they also support the goals outlined above.

 For events that are not part of the Wayward Music Series, the space may be rented from Historic Seattle (subject to their approval).

 HOW IT WORKS: Nonsequitur leases the Chapel at Good Shepherd Center ten times per month for the Wayward Music Series.
 We share those ten nights with like-minded presenting organizations and self-presenting artists at a subsidized rate.
 If you make less than $200 at the door, there is no charge to use the space; if your door take is $200 or more, we ask for 20% of total ticket sales to help us cover the rent.
 We also have two free rehearsal nights per month for upcoming Wayward shows, available on a first come/first served basis.
 (Extra rehearsal nights can be rented from Historic Seattle at $60 per hour.)

 Admission for most Wayward shows is a $5 – $15 sliding scale “suggested donation” at the door; that means people pay what they can afford, and we don’t turn anyone away if they can’t pay.
 We strongly recommend this approach as we’ve found it generally works very well, but you can charge a set admission fee if you prefer.
 Likewise, you can set up advance online ticket sales with a third-party service like Brown Paper Tickets or Stranger Tickets.
-If you want to do a show with all free admission, you will have to pay a flat rental fee of $300 to use the space.
+If you want to do a show with all free admission without asking for donations, you will have to pay a flat rental fee of $350 to use the space.